mixas27/Articles/README.md

 Articles
 ========

-This repository contains articles for publication on javatalks.
+This repository contains articles for publication on [javatalks](http://articles.javatalks.ru/).
+You can read all my articles [here](http://articles.javatalks.ru/users/LetMeFun).